spac3gh0st00/spac3gh0st00/README.md

 -
 ### Network
 <div>
-My journey in computer science has led me to develop a passion for cybersecurity
+My journey in computer science has led me to develop a passion for cybersecurity.
+As a dedicated cybersecurity professional, I have committed myself to continuous learning and skill development in order to stay ahead of evolving cyber threats.
+Throughout my journey, I have leveraged a variety of high-quality resources to build a strong foundation in security operations and threat detection.
 </div>

 ## Certifications